 Fluorescent light reveals hits

-At Bayer the HTS serial test is generally used to systematically scour the in-house compound library, which currently contains three million chemical compounds.
+At Bayer the HTS serial test is generally used to systematically scour the in-house compound library, which currently contains more than four million chemical compounds.
 Scientists use different detection methods to recognize a hit – i.e. a positive reaction between the assay substance and the target molecule.
 They often use highly sensitive cameras (with extremely light-sensitive CCD sensors) to pick up fluorescent light that is released after a substance has bound to a target protein.
 A computer-assisted analysis of the amount of light then indicates which compounds have reacted with the target and can therefore be considered drug candidates.